lahoylaa/Tavel-App/README.md

 ## 2.1 Use Case Diagram

-The diagram in Figure 1 defines the different functions of the app and its dependencies if it has any, such as the serch function which depends on the<br />database to function.
+The diagram in Figure 1 defines the different functions of the app and its dependencies if it has any, such as the search function which depends on the<br />database to function.

 <figure>
 <img src="https://i.ibb.co/mzSGdqd/Use-Case-Checkpoint1.png" alt="Use-Case-Checkpoint1"